MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/understand-the-up-next-widget.md

 ---
 title: "Understand the up next widget on records"
-description: "Display the up next widget on your records through sales accelerator configuration in Sales Insights." ms.date: 11/30/2022 ms.topic: article
+description: "Understand on how to use the up next widget to do activities on your records through sales accelerator." ms.date: 11/30/2022 ms.topic: article
 author: udaykirang